crs4/aqlbetter/README.md

 ## RUN WITH BASIC AUTH

 ### EHRBASE CONFIGURATION
+In the EHRBase directory creates two files: .env.ehrbase and docker-compose.yml

-This is an example of .env.ehrbase (read by docker compose yaml):
+This is an example of .env.ehrbase (read by docker-compose.yaml):
 ```
 SERVER_NODENAME=local.ehrbase.org
 SECURITY_AUTHTYPE=BASIC